 There were many legendary moments, but these are my top three favorite.

 #1.
-There’s a movie about The Turtles called “My Breakfast with Jimi.”
+There’s a movie about The Turtles called “My Dinner with Jimi.”
 Derick really seemed to take to the Turtles music and the first time we watched the movie, he watched it with us — from the opening song, to the ending credits.
 He’d sit with us and watch the entire movie.
 We watched it again, and he did the same thing.
 Even a third and fourth time.
 He just loved that movie.
-If we couldn’t find Derick in the house, all we had to do was put on “My Breakfast with Jimi” and he’d come running into the room.
+If we couldn’t find Derick in the house, all we had to do was put on “My Dinner with Jimi” and he’d come running into the room.

 #2.
 Derick always picked on my other cat Billy.
 Derick was extremely jealous of Billy and would get into these terrible fights with him and we’d have to separate them.
 One time I caught him in the act — about to take a swat at Billy with his paw.
 Really loud, I scolded, “No, no, no!”
 Derick just froze, paw in mid-air, then in very slow motion brought his paw down and walked away, slowly, with his head down.

 #3.
 The time my father-in-law was over watching baseball and Derick tried to hit the ball on the television with his paw.

 #4.
 Derick adored my husband.
 The week before Derick passed, my husband came home a little later than usual.
 Derick heard the door and sprang off the couch and ran to him.
 Both of my cats did that.
 When my husband came home, they’d run to the door like dogs.
 And when I went out, my husband said, Derick would stand by the door and cry for me.

 How could anyone not love the unconditional love of a pet?!
 Some say dogs are more lovable, but not in this house.
 If you provide a cat with a lot of love, he/she will give it back tenfold.
 They may seem aloof, but they are not really.
 Cats are just as mushy as dogs, if you let them be.